This creamy cauliflower, sausage, and white bean soup is total comfort food. It’s full of rich, bold flavors and I love the texture!

 Once completely cool, transfer soup to large, Ziplock bags.
 Fill, seal tightly, removing as much air as possible, then lay flat in a freezer.
 Freeze until solid, at least a few hours, then you can store them laying flat or upright in the freezer.
 Soup will keep for up to 3 months.

 To reheat from frozen: allow soup to thaw overnight in a refrigerator or place in a saucepan over medium heat and slowly reheat the frozen soup.
+You may need to blend it again to restore its creamy texture after freezing.

-Variations On Cauliflower And White Bean Soup To Try Next!
+Variations To Try Next!

 - Add homemade croutons!
 We make homemade croutons all the time.
 They’re so much better than store-bought, and a great way to use up leftover bread.
-Grab the recipe in our brussels sprouts caesar salad post!

 - Don’t have coconut milk?
 Yes, you can add heavy cream, but we recommend not stirring it in until the very end.